ervikrant06/virsh_xml_parser/README.md

 # xmlvirshparser

-Python script to parse the output of `virsh dumpxml` command captured with sosreport
+Python script to parse the output of `virsh dumpxml` command captured with sosreport.

 # Installation